 As soon as cool enough, begin to throw up the edges and work, by pulling on hook or by hand, until bright and glistening like gold; flour the hands occasionally, draw into stick size, rolling them to keep round, until all is pulled out and cold.

-Then with shears clip a little upon them at proper lengths for the sticks, and they will easily snap; flavor as you pour the candy out to cool. —Sterling Robinson
+Then with scissors clip a little upon them at proper lengths for the sticks, and they will easily snap; flavor as you pour the candy out to cool. —Sterling Robinson

 The Boston Cooking-School Cook Book (1896)